Wondering what to do in Tavira Algarve? I’ll cover it all in this post!

 Chill in Jardim do Corteo

 Take a timeout in Tavira’s oldest public garden, Jardim do Corteo.
-Situated at the riverfront, it meets the Praça da Republica in one end, while several restaurants are found alongside it.
+Situated at the riverfront, it meets the Praça da Republica at one end, while several restaurants are found alongside it.

 Grab a bite or a coffee to have at one of the benches while taking in the atmosphere.

-Take a boat from either Tavira Center or Quatro Àguas Dock to spend a day at one of the finest islands in the natural park.
+Take a boat from either Tavira Center (not far from Jardim do Corteo) or Quatro Àguas Dock to spend a day at one of the best beaches in Tavira.

 Here, you’ll find some of the most beautiful beaches in the Algarve, including Ilha de Tavira beach and Barril beach with the quirky Anchor Cemetary.